Updated: Nov 12, 2021

 Application of Risk-Benefit Ratio

 For centuries human evolution has centered itself within the concept of survival and betterment of life.
 As a result, He has made astonishing progress.
-Also, within the process human being has been able to direct his achievements quite efficiently towards safety, validity, and cost of rendering medical services.
+Also, within the process human being has been able to direct their achievements quite efficiently towards safety, validity, and cost of rendering medical services.
 Despite all the efforts, one thing seemingly has been lost in the continuum, and that is the concept of factual weighing risks against benefits of the medical intervention.

 The concept of Risk-Benefit Ratio